-This year, his book Zero Six Bravo, published by Quercus in March 2013, was a Sunday Times #1 bestseller.
-His latest book, Judy: A Dog in a Million, was published by Quercus in June 2014, and was on the Sunday Times bestsellers list for seven consecutive weeks.
+Zero Six Bravo, published by Quercus in March 2013, was a Sunday Times #1 bestseller.
+His book Judy: A Dog in a Million, was published by Quercus in June 2014, and was on the Sunday Times bestsellers list for seven consecutive weeks.
 Damien’s latest book, Churchill’s Secret Warriors, was published by Quercus in October 2014.

 Associate's name: Laura Williams